MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 * `Traits` An array of traits to be attached to each test.
 A trait can be a string or an object containing properties `Name` and `Value`.
 A trait specified as a string or with only a name will be shown in the Test Explorer as just the string or name.

 * `Extensions` Path to a node.js module implementing extensions.
-See below.

 * `Disabled` Set to true, if the test adapter should be disabled for this configuration file.